Paintball snipers -- real or imagined?

 - Equipment - The sniper’s equipment included not only a scoped weapon but also things such as ghillie suits, rations for spending days in the brush, drag bags, radios, notepads, and other various tools of the trade.
 Sometimes, and in more modern units, the sniper’s role has expanded from just expert marksman to scout/recon as well so their equipment bundles have expanded to match.
 However, the main tool of the sniper is his rifle and usually, but not always, the magnification scope sight attached to it.

-- Stealth - A sniper was more than just a well equipped marksman though.
+- Stealth - A sniper was more than just a well-equipped marksman though.
 Snipers many times operated behind enemy lines and needed to avoid detection.
 Whether they stayed in a hidden location while the rest of their troops pulled out leaving them to wait until the enemy troops moved in or inserting themselves into enemy occupied territories the sniper had to avoid detection.
 Often times he used a combination of stealthy movement and advanced camouflage to achieve this.
-Either way, being stealthy is just as important to a successful sniper as his marksmanship because it doesn’t mater if he can hit his target if he can’t get to it.
+Either way, being stealthy is just as important to a successful sniper as his marksmanship because it doesn’t matter if he can hit his target if he can’t get to it.

 - Mental Fortitude - This is something that is sometimes hard to measure.
 Snipers had to have a certain attitude in order to look at a man’s eyes through his scope and still be able to pull the trigger.
 Snipping is a very personal type of warfare.
 However, they also had to have the mental ability to exercise incredible patience to stay in hidden locations sometimes days on end defecating in their pants while being eaten alive by bugs in order to get off that one critical shot.
 Also, the sniper has to be able to distinguish when he should take a shot and when he shouldn’t.
 He has to be able to determine which targets are important and which are not.

 These are the main things that I feel define a sniper.
 As they said in the Marine Corp though, you’re a Marine first and a Sniper second.
 This means that snipers could perform all the tasks that a regular grunt could perform and his sniper abilities were in addition to his ability to perform as a regular infantryman.
+Not only that, but many times snipers today carry weapons that do not necessarily outdistance those of their opponents.
+In some situations, they actually have weapons that don’t match the range of what their targets are shooting.

 Or so they say.
 The best way I can think of starting this is to go over just what the argument is against paintball snipers.

 - Snipping is another term for Camping - It is true that some “form” of snipping can be considered camping.
 If you’re setting still in a certain location where you know opposing troops will be advancing and are concealed your team mates may call that being in a “sniper hide” but your target is going to tell you that if you want to camp like that to join the Boy Scouts.
+While this may have some truth, again the situation determines its relevance.
+If you’re playing recreational paintball and you’re doing this, then the camping term may be justified.
+If you’re playing a scenario game running a mission and your spot is in support of that mission (keeping reinforcements from showing up, protecting a target from a lone enemy that makes it through other defenses, etc.) then you have a purpose and are playing in more of a “sniper” role.

 - Paintball guns are too loud - Also can be true but there are also some wickedly quiet guns out there.
 Don’t expect a Spyder to be quiet as no stacked tube blowback generally is but cockers, electro-pneumatics, and pumps can be extremely quiet.
+One of the quietest markers out there now is the Dye DAM with FS capability.
+With its quiet shooting and the additional range of the FS round, the DAM could prove to be a near silent shot to the target.

 - Just because I sneak up on someone and shoot them unexpectedly doesn’t make me a sniper - You’re right, it doesn’t.
 This is true too in the military that often times a trooper may sneak up on an unsuspecting enemy and get a kill without the other person knowing where it came from but that doesn’t mean they get sniper pay.
+The difference between a sniper and a standard shooter comes in their ability to get into places and take shots from places against specific targets which a normal shooter would not be able to do and do so with accuracy, not firepower.

-So with all that sniper’s can’t exist in paintball, right?
+So with all that snipers can’t exist in paintball, right?
 Not exactly.
 First let me start by saying that I do believe the ONLY place you COULD have a paintball sniper is during a scenario or “big” game.
 Most recreational fields are not conducive to true snipping tactics.
 Let’s break some of these arguments down.

 - Snipping is Camping - Okay, this one is really a matter of opinion.
 If someone sneaks through the opposing team’s line and sets himself up somewhere in their rear where he has a clear shot at an area where he knows the other team’s players will come through AND by eliminating them he is making a substantial contribution to his side (i.e. stopping said opposing players from completing a mission) then I would say he IS NOT camping.
 Same holds true if he positions himself in a place and allows the opposing team to over-run him but does not fire until his shots are going to make a critical difference.
 The player that just hunkers down behind a bunker somewhere and shoots the first opposing player to walk by regardless of the outcome IS camping.